 Disposing your IT equipment is complex.
 In fact, it can take more time to decommission it than deploying it– if you are doing it correctly.
 It requires the same inter-departmental communication as it did when you were purchasing it and deploying it.

-Here are a few important points to remember:
+Important points to remember:

 - Just as important as data security is disposing of the hardware in an environmentally safe fashion.
 You might decide to do this yourself, or use a third party vendor.
 In either scenario, disposal must follow the specific protocols of environmental legislation.
-Since 1990, the days of disposing obsolete computers and hardware in the city dump are long gone.

-You can also manage the lifecycle of your hardware in a more cost effective, holistic way by recycling it.
-Understanding the maintenance and the lifecycle of your IT equipment, will allow you to trade it in before its obsolescence.
+- You can also manage the lifecycle of your hardware in a more cost-effective, holistic way by recycling it.
+Understanding the maintenance and the lifecycle of your IT equipment will allow you to trade it in before its obsolescence.